mohammmod/profiles/README.md

 # profiles
-this is profiles webapp where by we show profiles of student and the companies can see there profile and like it if they want .
+this is our bio app where by we could simplify the communication between companies and programmer